lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_worker.md

 1. We linked our Azure environment to our MVISION Cloud tenant to run two different types of security scans.
 This included Cloud Security Posture Management (CSPM) scans against the Azure environment as a whole, as well as the EKS cluster.
 It also included a Data Loss Prevention (DLP) scan against blob storage which had some sensitive test files.

-2. We configured a number of policies associated with those scans, including numerous Container Security policies, blob storage, PCI DSS, and US Social Security Numbers.
+2. We configured a number of policies associated with those scans, including numerous Container Security policies

 3. We configured a Container vulnerability policy and run a scan agains Container images in ACR.